Sterling Irons Single Length Set

 The biggest reason you need a special set of club heads for single-length irons is the weight of the heads.
 If you bought a conventional set of club heads with their conventional 7 gram weight differences between heads, and built a single-length set from them, the swing weight would be all over the place.
 This would defeat the purpose of one feel and one swing for all your irons.
 So if you want to build a single-length set, you are going to need heads designed specifically for this purpose.

 Wishon Sterling Irons are all 274 grams in weight which is usually the weight of an eight iron head.
+In addition, with the unique Wishon hosel weight port, we can add additional weight to all heads in order to achieve uniform swingweights, at different club lengths.
 With adding identical shafts in weight and flex and identical grips, you have a perfectly matched set of irons, with their identical swingweights.

 The bodies of the irons and their hosels are soft carbon steel, so customization by bending is easy, and offer a greater range for loft and lie than other single-length irons.